anruigu/hacker_table/README.md

 # hacker_table

-Slack API + GPT-3 prompting (sadly still waitlisted for GPT-4) Parts of this was written by John Bohannon whom I worked with in an earlier hackathon.
+Slack API + GPT-3 prompting (sadly still waitlisted for GPT-4);
+parts of this was written by John Bohannon, whom I worked with at an earlier hackathon.